buley/personal/src/content/mantras.md

 *Every choice either moves you forward or holds you back.*

 - Think long-term.
 Move accordingly
-- Every move is either a step forward or a step backward—choose wisely
+- Every move is either a step forward or a step backward--choose wisely
 - Slow is smooth, smooth is fast
-- Don't react—assess, decide, then act
+- Don't react--assess, decide, then act
 - A moment of patience can prevent a year of regret
 - Control the pace of the game, and you control the outcome
 - Move with precision, not impulse